BryceStevenWilley/BryceStevenWilley.github.io/_posts/2023-02-18-advent_of_code_in_ruby.md

 Is there a better way to use advent of code? idk.
 I've seen several really interesting projects in advent of code, but I didn't feel like I would get much out of them:

-* Matt Might did [one language a day](https://matt.might.net/articles/26-languages-part1/), similar to mine, but much more ambitious.
-I definitely couldn't pull that off without "using 26 languages like on lang", if I could do it at all.
+* Matt Might used [a different language each day](https://matt.might.net/articles/26-languages-part1/), with a similar goal to me, but much more ambitious.
+If I tried that, I think I would end up "using 26 languages like one lang".
 * Ben Visness did [the challenges in Dreams](https://bvisness.me/advent-of-dreams/), a Playstation game-making game.
 Definitely more a fun, light-hearted challenge

 Advent of code is great, since there are so many older years that I could go back and do in other languages for some coding practice if I wanted to.
-If I do it this year, I might go for a more fun challenge, something not really practical, but would be really interesting, like:
+If I do it again in 2023, I might go for a more fun challenge, something not really practical, but would be really interesting, like:

 * writing it in assembly, x86 or [uxn](https://100r.co/site/uxn.html)
 * doing it by hand.
 Would definitely take forever, but would be an incredible flex